 Here, the whole concept of Headship is turned on its head.

 Headship modeled after this then, requires a strong, yet meek man.
 Just as it was the Holy Spirit who enabled Jesus to stay on the cross.
 The Holy Spirit will navigate the cross hairs of marriage difficulties.

 If the husband has modeled his life after Jesus, not just in theory but in practice, it looks a lot different than some heroic isolated event.

-We’ve seen the Google earth view of headship, now for a side walk view.
+We’ve seen the Google earth view of headship,

 - Seeks to obey God by modeling his life after Jesus (Luke 22:42)